meltano/meltano/docs/docs/contribute/style.md

 ¶  // 2 blank lines to split the imports from the code
 ```

-Python imports are sorted automatically using [`isort`](https://pycqa.github.io/isort/).
-This is executed as part of the `make lint` command, as well as during execution of the pre-commit hook.
+Python imports are sorted automatically using [Ruff](https://docs.astral.sh/ruff/).
+This is executed as part of the `pre-commit` hooks.

 #### Definitions